python-platonic/platonic.tools/docs/backends/sqs.md

 # And now this must be acknowledged.
 input.acknowledge(cmd)

-# This call will raise MessageReceiveTimeout exception if nothing appears at
-# the queue during the specified time frame.
-cmd = input.receive_with_timeout(timeout=5)
-assert cmd.value == 1
-input.acknowledge(cmd)

-# Or, you can do differently:
+# Or, you can iterate:
 for message in input:
     with input.acknowledgement(message):
         print(message.value)